 Copy the registry keys to a USB drive.
 Next, copy the keys on the PC where the network protocol issue exists.

-Now double-click on each of them, and it will install the WINSOCK keys.
+Now double-click each of them to install the WINSOCK keys.

 The meaning of the error message “One or more network protocols are missing from this computer” is self-explanatory.
 This error means that one or more network protocols required to connect your computer to the network are missing.
-This can happen due to a variety of reasons like misconfigured network configuration, corrupted network driver, etc.
+This can happen due to a variety of reasons, such as a misconfigured network configuration or a corrupted network driver.

-To fix network problems with CMD, you can execute different commands.
+To fix network issues with CMD, you can run various commands.
 You can flush the DNS cache by using the Command Prompt.
-Flushing the DNS cache is helpful in resolving network issues.
-In addition to this, you can also perform a Winsock reset via the Command Prompt to fix network issues.
+Flushing the DNS cache helps resolve network issues.
+In addition, you can perform a Winsock reset in the Command Prompt to fix network issues.